SanjoyPator1/BookFinder/README.md

 # The backend of this react app is made with node

-This backend is public on my redo[Book-Finder-Backend-Node](https://github.com/SanjoyPator1/book_finder_backend_node).
+This backend is public on my repo [Book-Finder-Backend-Node](https://github.com/SanjoyPator1/book_finder_backend_node).

 # Getting Started with Create React App